 All officers hold their respective offices until their successors are duly elected and qualified.
-Mr. Conti served as President and Chief Operating Officer of the Providence and Worcester Railroad from 2005 to 2017.
-Mr. Conti resigned from the Company effective October 31, 2018 and Robert H. Eder became President.
 Mr. Carlotti is a partner in the law firm, Hinckley, Allen & Snyder LLP, which firm provides legal services to the Company.

 Code of Ethics:

 The Company has adopted a Code of Ethics which applies to all directors, officers and employees of the Company and its subsidiaries including the Principal Executive Officer and the Treasurer (who is both the principal accounting and financial officer), which meets the requirement of a "code of ethics" as defined in Item 406 of Regulation S-K. The Company will provide a copy of the Code to shareholders pursuant to any request directed to the Treasurer at the Company's principal offices.
 The Company intends to disclose any amendments to, or waiver of, any provisions of the Code for the Principal Executive Officer or Treasurer, or any person performing similar functions.